meteor/galaxy-docs/source/galaxy-database-mongodb-general.md

 Contact our team to learn more about Advanced and Enterprise backup plans.

+ > Backups are performed daily at 5:00 AM (UTC).
+To adjust the backup time, please contact support.

 <h2 id="logs-metrics">Logs and Metrics</h2>

 Logs and metrics can be accessed through the Galaxy Database.
 Soon, you will be able to connect your observability tools to capture metrics and logs.